-ARPA-E has developed a template for Intellectual Property Management Plans https://arpa-e.energy.gov/technologies/project-guidance/post-award-guidance/project-management-reporting-requirements) so as to facilitate and expedite negotiations between Project Team members.
+ARPA-E has developed a template for Intellectual Property Management Plans (https://arpa-e.energy.gov/technologies/project-guidance/post-award-guidance/project-management-reporting-requirements) to facilitate and expedite negotiations between Project Team members.
 ARPA-E does not mandate the use of this template.
 ARPA-E and DOE do not make any warranty (express or implied) or assume any liability or responsibility for the accuracy, completeness, or usefulness of the template.
 ARPA-E and DOE strongly encourage Project Teams to consult independent legal counsel before using the template.

 Awardees are also required, post-award, to submit a Data Management Plan (DMP) that addresses how data generated in the course of the work performed under an ARPA-E award will be preserved and, as appropriate, shared publicly.
-At that time ARPA-E may negotiate with the Prime Recipient a mutually agreeable list of data that may be released to the public and not be treated as SBIR/STTR data.
 The Prime Recipient must submit a completed and signed DMP - as part of the Team's Intellectual Property Management Plan - to ARPA-E within six weeks of the effective date of the ARPA-E funding agreement.

-6. U.S. COMPETITIVENESS
+8. U.S. COMPETITIVENESS

-A primary objective of DOE's multi-billion dollar research, development and demonstration investments - including ARPA-E awards - is advancement of new energy technologies, manufacturing capabilities, and supply chains for and by U.S. industry and labor.
+A primary objective of DOE's multi-billion-dollar research, development and demonstration investments - including ARPA-E awards - is advancement of new energy technologies, manufacturing capabilities, and supply chains for and by U.S. industry and labor.
 Therefore, in exchange for receiving taxpayer dollars to support an applicant's project, the applicant must agree to the following U.S. Competitiveness Provision as part of an award under this FOA.